ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Connection

 >> A Connection is the fundamental object used by an application for all interaction with a peer and data transfer.
 It is generally capable of bi-directional communication.
 It has state that represents the capability of being able to send or receive content between its local and remote endpoints.
-This capability may be based merely on the existence of a route between the two endpoints and an application's permission to send and receive on its local endpoint; or may represent successful protocol handshakes at one or more layers that are pre-requistes to receiving content.
+This capability may be based merely on the existence of a route between the two endpoints and an application's permission to send and receive on its local endpoint; or may represent successful protocol handshakes at one or more layers that are pre-requisites to receiving content.

 Listener